 If you choose to stay in a hotel, you can always call up for a cup of tea; they’d come to clean the room on a daily basis, so on and so forth.
 But in the AirBnb, you’d have the freedom of doing things your way.
 I usually like to make a cup of coffee for myself in the wee hours while my friend loves to have his black tea, without sugar.
 It gives us that simple joy of doing things by ourselves, even while we’re traveling.
 Sometimes we just leave our things here and there, coming back to a mess after a day’s explorations – and that’s how we like it.
 It gives a strange feeling of comfort – of living the way we want to, even when we’re away from the regular chores of life.

 Airbnb is someone’s home, and by default, this means that we’d somehow get to feel the warmth that would be missing when in a hotel.
-This makes me remember our days in Nairobi while staying at Janet’s house.
-She made us feel so comfortable – knocked every now and then, to check if we were getting hot water or if we’ve had our dinner.
-She even helped us to book a game drive at the Nairobi National Park, using her contacts.
-Somehow, she made us feel as if we’ve known her for years and we’re still in touch with her through WhatsApp 🙂
+This makes me remember my days in Nairobi while staying at Janet’s house.
+She made me feel so comfortable – knocked every now and then, to check if I was getting hot water or if I’d had my dinner.
+She even helped me to book a game drive at the Nairobi National Park, using her contacts.
+Somehow, she made me feel as if I’ve known her for years and I’m still in touch with her through WhatsApp 🙂

 More Pocket-Friendly, Especially During Longer Trips.